maxcodes/digital_garden/_data/ideas_that_changed_my_life.md

 metaDescription: ""
 ---

-Note: Lots of people are visiting this sprout, so I feel obliged to excuse myself for the lack of context offered here.
+Note: I feel obliged to excuse myself for the lack of context offered here.
 These are _deep_ ideas that can't really be explained by a simple bullet point and have had a profound effect.
 But they are currently punchlines without a story.
 I hope to get around to